 If you want to get into Classic Christianity, then the Church Fathers are essential!
 These are the theologians, liturgists, monks, et al, who lived in the first centuries of Christianity and helped work through the major doctrines of the faith, establish church order & canon law, see the formation of the New Testament canon and much more!

 Below are primarily English language resources, although at the very end I give links to them in the original where available.
 First are some more general websites, then where to find Latin Fathers, then Greek Fathers, then Syriac & Coptic resources.
+I have set aside liturgies for the moment; prayer resources will find their own page in due course.
 In the interests of something akin to brevity, we end ‘the Fathers’ with the typical choices of John of Damascus (d.
 749) in the East, and Isidore of Seville (d.
 636) in the West.
 I hope to maintain this page as time goes on — feel free to direct me to sources not otherwise listed!
 Remember, though, if I know it is included in the ‘General Internet Resources’, I won’t list it separately.

 General Internet Resources